 Mainstream established mattress companies took up the challenge.
 They came out with boxed beds of their own.
 The names of some identify the company, for example Cocoon by Sealy and GhostBed by Nature’s Sleep.
-Brooklyn Bedding is turned the other way; the boxed bed kept the name of the company, while the mainstream part took the new name, and DreamFoam Bedding says its mattresses are made by Brooklyn Bedding.
+Brooklyn Bedding is turned the other way; the one-model boxed bed (now three models) kept the name of the company, while the mainstream part with several models took the new name, and DreamFoam Bedding says its mattresses are made by Brooklyn Bedding.

 Selectabed took another route to a boxed bed.
 They first established their Snuggle-Pedic shredded memory foam pillows as a separate brand with its own website and sold on Amazon.
 Later, they introduced the Snuggle-Pedic Mattress, also sold on Amazon.
 In a sense, this is being imitated by MyPillow, which now has the MyPillow Mattress.

 At first the startups moved away from stores.
 The BedInABox mattresses were delivered to brick-and-mortar stores.
 The packaging saved on manufacturer delivery costs.
 It saved cost for the retailers, too – the customers could take their mattresses home instead of waiting for them to be delivered.
 Then BIAB bypassed stores for the Internet.
 This was the model for Tuft & Needle, Casper, and Yogabed.